stevebroshar/CsvReader/README.md

  1. *Each record is located on a separate line, delimited by a line break (CRLF).* CHECK

- 2. *The last record in the file may or may not have an ending line break.*  Further, any blank line is ignored ... unless it's within a value.
+ 2. *The last record in the file may or may not have an ending line break.*  Yep!
+And further, any blank line is ignored ... unless it's within a value.

  3. *There maybe an optional header line appearing as the first line